isomerpages/moe-cjc/_about-us/Our College Profile.md

 comprehension) to ensure that students are familiar with the skills required to write an academic argument and to evaluate and assess academic writing.
 The course spans the complete two years of the junior college course.</p>
-<p>Project Work – Students work in groups of 4-5 on a research task set at
+<p>Project Work – Students work in groups of 4-5 on a real-world research
-the national level.
-This results in a written report, a group project file, and an oral presentation of their research findings and recommendations.
-All aspects of Project Work are assessed in the first year (JC1).</p>
+project, completing a Project Summary, Individual Reflection, and oral presentation in JC1.
+Graded Pass/Fail from 2024, students are mentored to apply their ideas through service-learning, developing critical thinking, communication, collaboration and creating positive social impact.</p>
 <h4><strong>Ministry of Education (MOE) Special Programmes at CJC</strong></h4>
 <p><strong>English Language and Linguistics</strong>
 <br>English Language and Linguistics (ELL) is a subject offered at the H2